garfix/blocks-world/README.md

 * An animated 3D blocks world
 * Enter a sentence by keyboard
-* Enter a sentence by voice and receive an answer by speech
+* Enter a sentence by voice and receive an answer by speech (Chrome only)
 * Click on any of your previous input sentences to edit it
 * Use up/down keys to go though your history
 * "Start demo" button that plays the 44-interaction dialog
 * Pause / continue the dialog
 * A list of hints to help you think of a sentence
+* Also works on a mobile phone
+* Installable as application

 ## Installation